 Throw a cloud of wind at the 2 nearest enemies (prioritizing Heroes), dealing 133 (+4% per level) damage.
 Affected targets are Blinded for 1.5 seconds, causing their Basic Attacks to miss and deal no damage.

 Blinding Wind simultaneously damages enemies and reduces the damage that they can deal.
-In team fights, use it whenever it is available.
-You should generally not use it on Minions, as it has a long cooldown that should be saved for use against Heroes.
-Blinding Wind is most useful against Heroes that rely on Basic Attacks, like Illidan, or Zuljin.
+Use it whenever it is available in team fights, but prioritize enemy Heroes that are positioned to deliver Basic Attacks.
+Blinding Wind should not be used on Minions, as it has a long cooldown that should be saved for use against Heroes.
+Blinding Wind is most useful against Heroes that are designed around Basic Attacks, like Illidan or Zuljin.

 6. Jug of 1,000 Cups

 - Cooldown: 20 seconds

 Channel for up to 6 seconds.
 Every 0.25 seconds, heal the lowest Health nearby allied Hero for 66 (+4% per level) Health and increase the cooldown of Jug of 1,000 Cups by 2 seconds, up to 50.